PrimeAcademy/object-group-bonus-calculator/README.md

 ## Data Structure

-The company is providing you with a few sample objects that serve as examples of how their data is currently being stored.
-Each object contains employee information.
-Each of these objects are stored in a main array named `employees`.
+The company is providing you with a few samples of employee data of how their data is currently being stored.
+Each are stored in a global array named `employees`.

 ### Employee Array
 Each **employee** currently is configured in this way: